-The best ligand poses obtained by AC and PS methods are discriminated using the best energy of binding for each method with the AD4 function.
-In addition, the localization of best energy docked poses is compared to the experimental pose with the measurement of the Euclidian Distance (ED) between the two ligands geometrical mass centers.
+In the first experiment, the best ligand poses obtained by AC and PS methods are discriminated using the best energy of binding for each method with the AD4 function.
+In the second one, five best ligand poses are selected using the AD4 function.
+These ligand poses correspond to the lower binding energies structures whatever the method used to generate them (AC or PS).
+They are discriminated from the bulk of all generated structures.
+In the two experiments, the localization of best energy docked poses is compared to the experimental pose with the measurement of the Euclidian Distance (ED) between the two ligands geometrical mass centers.
 When ligands are in the same binding cavity as the experimental one and the ED is lower than 2.5 Angstroms, the ligand pose is considered similar to the crystallographic pose and is called X-pose.
 When ligands are partially docked in the experimental cavity or able to dock in a juxtaposed cavity and ED is included between 2.5 and 8.5 Angstroms, the ligand pose is called J-pose (for Juxtaposedpose).
-Beyond this value, we checked that any ligand is localized in another binding area than the experimental structure.
+Beyond this value, we checked that any ligand is localized in a binding area different from the experimental structure.
 In this case, the wrong ligand pose is called Wpose.
-(All of these ligands poses were checked by hand and visualized with VMD [34]).
+(All of these ligands poses were checked by hand and visualized with VMD [40]).

 Thus, ligand pair Root Mean Square Deviation (RMSD) computation evaluates the shift between the binding conformation of the best-docked ligands and the crystallographic conformation.
-The RMSD corresponds to the measure of the average distance between atomic positions of two structures expressed in Angstroms as it shows in equation (2).
+The RMSD corresponds to the measure of the average distance between atomic positions of two structures expressed in Angstroms as it shows in (2).

-$$RMSD(v,w) = \sqrt{\frac{1}{n} \sum{i=1}^{n} (v{ix} - w{ix})^2 + (v{iy} - w{iy})^2 + (v{iz} - w{iz})^2)}$$
+$$RMSD(v,w) = \sqrt{\frac{1}{n} \sum{i=1}^{n} (v{ix} - w{ix})^2 + (v{iy} - w{iy})^2 + (v{iz} - w{iz})^2}$$ (2)

-III.
-RESULTS
+V. RESULTS

 As described above, our methodology was tested on 24 experimental protein-ligand complexes available in the PDB.
 Both AC and PS methods were used individually and in a combined procedure to evaluate their ability to re-dock an experimental ligand on its native protein target receptor.
+To evaluate the ability of our methodology to retrieve experimental ligands poses; a ranking protocol based on AC and PS results has been developed.
+Protocols parameters are explained in this section and are mentioned in section IV.C.

-For the PS method, the experiment shows that for this size of proteins (see II.A), the Fpocket algorithm found at the most five or six different well-sized pockets.
-TABLE II gives the volume of the three first pockets found for each experimental complex.
+For the PS method, the experiment shows that for this size of proteins (see IV.A), the Fpocket algorithm found at the most five or six different well-sized pockets.
+TABLE III gives the volume of the three first pockets found for each experimental complex.
 For all proteins of the set (100%), one pocket at least is detected, for nineteen proteins in the set (19/24, 79%) two pockets are detected and for 14/24 (58%) three pockets are detected.
 If structures displaying at least 4 pockets are selected, the ratio of the set falls down to 9/24 (37.5%) and decreases even more when considering a higher number of pockets.
-Thus, it appears that for each protein-ligand complex selecting only the first pocket found by the Fpocket algorithm is enough to consider the whole set; the results point that selecting at most the three first pockets should refine the search.
-In addition, the number of jobs launched partly depends on the number of pockets that will be explored.
-Thus, the number of jobs launched is precisely defined for each complex.
+Thus, it appears that for each